gcallah/work/chaps/hegel.md

 The solution thus comes by way of seeing how permanency in the object of labor engenders a similar permanency in the laboring subject.
-Recall that the servant appears initially as an inessential consciousness to itself.
-Because it now labors on an object, the servile consciousness deals with an object that "endures" and that endures precisely because of "the negative mediating middle, this formative *doing* (*formirende Thun*)," namely labor (ibid).
+Recall that the servant appears initially as an inessential consciousness to himself.
+Because he now labors on an object, the servile consciousness deals with an object that "endures" and that endures precisely because of "the negative mediating middle, this formative *doing* (*formirende Thun*)," namely labor (ibid).
 In the process of giving permanence to its object, the servile consciousness likewise "enters into the element of lasting (*Element des Bleibens*)."
-It "comes to an intuition of self-sufficient being *as its own self*" (ibid).
-By laboring on an external object and giving form to an object that endures, the subject comes to realize that it itself also endures, for its own permanence is necessary to give form to the object.
-What is more, he sees himself "externalized" in a free-standing, external object, as Oran Moked's discussion of this movement makes clear.[^3] Labor, as the mediating middle between subject and external object, mediates two enduring terms.
+He "comes to an intuition of self-sufficient being *as its own self*" (ibid).
+By laboring on an external object and giving form to an object that endures, the subject comes to realize that he himself also endures, for his own permanence is necessary to give form to the object.
+What is more, he sees himself "externalized" in a free-standing object, as Oran Moked's discussion of this movement makes clear.[^3] Moked clarifies that the servant recognizes the object as a testament to his labor, as something whose way of being results from his investment and nobody else's.[^4] Labor, as the mediating middle between subject and external object, mediates two enduring terms.
 The servile consciousness becomes an enduring, existing being *for itself.*

 We are now in a better position to understand how labor educates and cultivates the subject.
-In short, it helps to turn the subject into a temporally extended one that is of explicit and constant concern to itself.
-This is the kind of subject that is available for self-cultivation, that can make of itself an enduring project.
+In short, it helps to turn the subject into a temporally extended one of explicit and constant concern to himself.
+This is the kind of subject who is available for self-cultivation, who can make of himself an enduring project.
 As we have seen above, the *Phenomenology* follows the development and cultivation of consciousness, from natural consciousness to spirit to Absolute Knowing.
-This process ultimately demands that consciousness be for itself an object that is capable of development---a subject with permanence.
+This process ultimately demands that consciousness be an object capable of development---a subject with permanence.

-Within the *Phenomenology*, therefore, labor plays a crucial role not only in driving consciousness forward to a higher shape but also in establishing a precondition for all later development.
+Within the *Phenomenology*, therefore, labor plays a crucial role not only in driving consciousness forward to a higher stage but also in establishing a precondition for all later development.
 Within the movement just outlined, however, Hegel is also making claims about labor as such.
 It is labor, that is, that raises self-consciousness out of the